-Are you considering studying abroad as an undergraduate international student in Canada?
-There are many steps in the Canadian undergraduate application process, but if you give yourself enough time to get everything done, you’ll set yourself up for success.
+Are you considering becoming an undergraduate international student in Canada?
+The Canadian undergraduate application process can take a while to complete, but if you give yourself enough time to get everything done, you’ll set yourself up for success.

-In this post, we’ll explore key application steps and application documents.
-Before starting any applications, refer to your target programs’ pages on the ApplyBoard Platform for current information.
+In this post, we’ll explore key application steps and important documents which are common parts of the application.
+Before starting, refer to your target programs’ pages on the ApplyBoard platform for current application information.

 Planning to study in Canada as a postgraduate student?
 Check out our blog on the postgraduate application process.